 C. 500 ft.

-It's a big neighborhood and this great Web channel brings us all together.
+It's a big neighborhood and this great web channel brings us all together.
 It's called Green View and features stories about how MGE is investing in clean energy.
 (And it shares tips for saving energy as well!)

 MGE's website, mge2050.com, is your source for learning how we all can work together to save energy.
 When we all use energy efficiently and reduce our energy use, we are able to make an impact by helping our environment.
 Being energy efficient is being environmentally friendly.